CLS-project/pymgal/doc/source/models.rst

 If you want to model the effect of dust in the SEDs, PyMGal features two dust functions that are described in Charlot and Fall (2000) or Calzetti et al. (2000).
 This will dim the SEDs based on the physical law you select.
 You can call these functions by creating a dust object and passing it to a MockObservation.

+You can also incorporate the effect of dust extinction along the line of sight.
+PyMGal estimates this effect by calculating the column density of gas particles within a pixel N_g (i.e. gas mass divided by pixel area).
+It then multiplies this column density by the opacity kappa, which the user can choose to match their research needs.
+The brightnesses are then dimmed by a factor of e^(-kappa*N_g).

 .. code-block:: python

    from pymgal import MockObservation, SSP_models, dusts